15 Employee Appreciation Ideas for Remote Workers

 Your acknowledgment and appreciation of your employees should mimic the size and scope of what they are accomplishing.
 Not every accomplishment is a major event that must be publicized to the masses; not every appreciation needs to be a large tour de force.

-recognise the small wins that remote employees do and share them with your team in informal moments.
+Recognise the small wins that remote employees do and share them with your team in informal moments.
 This can help remote workers feel appreciated, noticed, engaged, and connected to the company.

 11. Organise digital activities.